 The structure was created with concrete, steel, ceramics, mosaics, and other found objects from McKissack’s backyard.
 Visitors to the show will find winding paths filled with sculptures, murals, and other works of art that honor everything from birds to bicycles.
 The grand finale for visitors is the giant singing orange sculpture in the center of it – hence where it gets its name!

 Since its opening in 1976, the Orange Show has become one of Houston’s most beloved attractions.

 Beer Can House

 222 Malone St, Houston, TX 77007

-The Beer Can House, for example, is an iconic landmark that has been constructed from beer cans and other recycled materials since 1968.
-Located in the Rice Military neighborhood, every part of this house from doors and windows to fences has been made from crushed beer cans, bottle caps, and even marbles!
-This amazing feat of engineering has drawn thousands of visitors over the years who come to marvel at its uniqueness.
+The Beer Can House, for example, is an iconic landmark constructed from beer cans and other recycled materials since 1968.
+Located in the Rice Military neighborhood, every part of this house, from doors and windows to fences, has been made from crushed beer cans, bottle caps, and even marbles!
+This fantastic feat of engineering has drawn thousands of visitors who have come to marvel at its uniqueness over the years.

 Art Car Museum